Acoustic Songs, Modes, Arpeggios and Extended Chords!

 In practice you can use the Dorian mode whenever you play over chord II, which appear in most song!
 Go to Dorian for all the video lessons.

 There are some very tricky songs available in Advanced Finger Style Songs.

 Blackbird by The Beatles, Tears In Heaven by Eric Clapton are just two songs that may take several days to learn.

-I used to think a life time to understand but that was before I understood chord progressions as numbers!
+I used to think it would take me a life time to understand these songs but that was before I understood chord progressions as numbers!

 Ionian, the modal name for the major scale.
 You already know it, it’s the Do – Re – Mi – Fa – So – La – Ti – De one.

 To learn it on the guitar you need to start with a chord shape, add a major pentatonic and then two more intervals.

 This is how you learn all major modes, go to Ionian for all video lessons.

 Another mode is Lydian, this is a scale that appear when you play from chord IV.
 (Ionian was chord I)